-Reproductive inputs were revised for the assessments of Harley and Maunder (2004, 2005), based on results from biological studies undertaken by IATTC staff (Schaefer and Fuller submitted b) and samples provided by Dr. N. Miyabe.
-For this assessment new information of length at age (Schaefer and Fuller submitted a) was used to convert the maturity, fecundity, and proportion mature at length into ages (Figure 3.2).
-Due to the faster growth estimated by Schaefer and Fuller (submitted a) maturity and fecundity increased for the younger ages.
-In addition, new data provided by Dr. N. Miyabe from the Japanese longline fishery was used to determine proportion mature at length.
+Reproductive inputs are based on results from biological studies undertaken by IATTC staff (Schaefer et al. 2005) and samples provided by Dr. N. Miyabe.
+Information on age-at-length (Schaefer and Fuller 2006) was used to convert the maturity, fecundity, and proportion mature at length into ages (Figure 3.2).
+Data from the Japanese longline fishery, provided by Dr. N. Miyabe, were used to determine proportion mature at length.
 The age-specific proportions of female bigeye and fecundity indices used in the current assessment are provided in Table 3.1.

 3.1.3.
-3.1.3.
 Movement